 Keep It Dry

-Suppose you are not with it when not in use; keep your safety gear in a dry location.
-Wet and humid conditions could result in mold development and unpleasant smells.
+Suppose you are not using it; keep your safety gear in a dry location.
+Wet and humid conditions can lead to the development of mold and unpleasant odors.

 Avoid Harsh Chemicals

 Avoid bleach or softeners for fabric.
-These chemicals can alter the reflective and material properties of the vest.
+These chemicals can alter the vest’s reflective and material properties.

 Schedule Inspections

-Check your vest regularly for wear and wear.
+Check your vest regularly for wear and tear.
 Removing damaged clothing is vital to ensure security standards.

-How To Remove Stains From The Safety Vest?
+How to Remove Stains from a Safety Vest?

 If you are a worker at a construction site, it is nearly impossible for you to stay away from the stains.
 No matter how hard you try, the dirty stains will always be on your vest.

-You have either gotten them from the pollution and dirt or you may have rubbed your dirty hand with your safety vest.
-Undoubtedly, it is true that you can’t prevent them.
+You may have picked them up from the pollution and dirt, or rubbed your dirty hand against your safety vest.
+Undoubtedly, you can’t prevent them.

 2. Never use a bleaching agent because it will damage the reflective property of the vest